 This isn't clear yet.

 Another possibility is online.
 Many consider internet on-demand viewing to be the future.
 HDFILMS is "primarily focused on creating premium online content", but was also involved (with Warner Bros.
 Television) in the US network TV series V, another reboot of an old series.
+Netflix have had critical and popular hits with original programming made for internet video streaming (House of Cards, Orange is the new black), as have Amazon.

 Many old series have been rebooted.
 Some have been successful (Battlestar Galactica), many have been dire (Thunderbirds).
 Jace Hall and HDFILMS were behind another reboot, V (2009-2011).
 V had a strong opening, and got an Emmy nomination for special effects, but received some criticism for being formulaic.